contentauth/c2patool/README.md

 `c2patool` is a command line tool for working with C2PA [manifests](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_manifests) and media assets (audio, image or video files).

-Use the tool to:
+Use the tool on a file in one of the [supported file formats](#supported-file-formats) to:

-- Read a JSON report of C2PA manifests in [supported file formats](#supported-file-formats).
+- Read a summary JSON report of C2PA manifests.
-- Read a low-level report of C2PA manifest data in [supported file formats](#supported-file-formats).
+- Read a low-level report of C2PA manifest data.
-- Add a C2PA manifest to [supported file formats](#supported-file-formats).
+- Add a C2PA manifest to the file.

 For a simple example of calling c2patool from a server-based application, see the [c2pa-service-example](https://github.com/contentauth/c2pa-service-example) repository.